gauthiier/node-ghostscript/README.md

-# node-ghostscript
+# node-ghostscript-clone

-Wrapper for ghostscript in node.js.
+Wrapper for ghostscript in node.js - cloned from https://github.com/musubu/node-ghostscript

 ## Install